Rich LeFevre

-Rich LeFevre (nickname "The Locust") is a competitive eater from Henderson, Nevada.
-Rich and his wife, Carlene LeFevre, are sometimes referred to as "the First Family of Competitive Eating", and are both top ranked members of the International Federation of Competitive Eating.
+Richard "Rich" LeFevre, nicknamed "The Locust", is a competitive eater and retired certified public accountant from Henderson, Nevada.
+Rich and his wife, Carlene LeFevre, are both accomplished members of the International Federation of Competitive Eating.
 The couple has combined to take two of the top seven places in Nathan's Hot Dog Eating Contest in 2003, 2004, and 2005.
+They live in Henderson Nevada in a home they call "The Pink Palace."
 He competed at Wing Bowl XIV in Philadelphia, Pennsylvania in which he placed second behind Joey Chestnut, another IFOCE champion.